-Extra money is awesome.
-Tax refunds, birthday checks and bonuses can make a world of difference in your finances.
-And your mood!
+Extra money is awesome!
+Tax refunds, birthday checks and bonuses can make a world of difference in your finances as well as your mood.
 Before you head out to the mall or hop on Amazon, take a moment to think through the best way to spend that money.
 Here are 10 ways to spend a bonus check that can help your personal finances.

 List of 10 Ways to Spend a Bonus Check